-Do not wash your turkey in preparation for cooking on Thanksgiving.
+Do not wash your turkey in preparation for cooking.
 It only spreads bacteria onto countertops and other surfaces and your hands.
 Only cooking the turkey thoroughly to 165°F kills any bacteria that might be present.

 Hand Washing – Preventing Cross Contamination

 Washing your hands before and after handling your turkey and its packaging is crucial to avoid spreading harmful bacteria.
 Be sure to wash your hands with warm water and soap for 20 seconds.
 This simple, but important step can help keep you and your guests safe from foodborne illness.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.